ChainAgnostic/CAIPs/CAIPs/caip-169.md

 ##### Returns:

 - `error` - OPTIONAL.
-If `vc` was malformed or does not comply with the Verifialbe Credentials Profile defined in this specification.
+If `vc` was malformed or does not comply with the Verifiable Credentials Profile defined in this specification.

 ### Issue